Frequently Asked Questions

-Ductless systems are highly efficient, using 25 to 50 percent less energy than zonal heat types, such as baseboard, wall and ceiling heat or electric forced-air furnaces.
+Ductless systems are highly efficient, using 25%–50% less energy than electric zonal heaters, such as baseboard, wall and ceiling heat or electric forced-air furnaces.
 Three key factors account for the high efficiency of a ductless system:

-2. While central air systems lose as much as 30 percent of their efficiency through air leaks and conduction in the ductwork, ductless systems distribute air directly to each zone, resulting in 25 percent greater efficiency.
-Ductless systems use inverter-driven, variable speed compressors that allow the system to maintain constant indoor temperatures by running continuously at higher or lower speeds.
-Thus, the system can ramp-up or down without great losses in operating efficiency, avoiding the energy intensive on/off cycling common in electric heating systems.
+2. While central air systems lose as much as 30% of their efficiency through air leaks and conduction in the ductwork, ductless systems distribute heat directly to each zone, resulting in 25% greater efficiency.
+Ductless systems use inverter-driven variable speed compressors that allow the system to maintain constant indoor temperatures by running continuously at higher or lower speeds.
+Thus, the system can ramp up or down without great losses in operating efficiency, avoiding the energy-intensive on/off cycling common in electric heating systems.

 How long have ductless systems been around?

 Ductless heating and cooling systems were developed in Japan in the 1970s and have since become a preferred heating and cooling system throughout Asia and much of Europe.
 In the United States, ductless systems have been used in commercial applications for over 20 years.

 The average cost of an installed ductless system with a single indoor heating/cooling head is between $3,000 and $5,000.
 Additional heads and greater heating capacities will increase the cost of the system.
 Other factors that will affect the cost of an installed system include manufacturer and model, geographic location, refrigerant line-set length, difficulty of installation and installer rates.

 Many utilities in the Northwest offer their customers rebates up to $1,500 for upgrading an existing electric heating system to a ductless system.
 Some also offer rebates for ducted mini-splits, multizone systems and central air handler mini-splits.
 Interest-free financing may also be available.
 Check with your local electric utility for details.